st3ph4nnn/swordle/README.md

 2. Can i change the wordlist?

-Yes you can, but as for now, the wordlist **MUST** have 5760 lines, or else the game might break.
+Yes you can, but as for now, the wordlist **MUST** have 5761 lines, or else the game might break.
 Edit the wordlist at your own risk.

 3. Why its not picking any words?

-If its not picking any words, try replacing the wordlist file.
+The game will warn you if there is no list available.
+If you however have the list, edit it, copy everything inside, delete, save it,
+open it again, paste, save again, and issues should be gone.
 Remember, the list
-must have 5757 LINES and be in the same DIRECTORY as the game!
+must have 5761 LINES and be in the same DIRECTORY as the game!

 # Known issues